Toobam18/Toobam18/README.md

 Hi, I’m Tooba 🦋

-I’m a Software Engineering student at Ontario Tech University (OTU) and a Web Developer on the OTU Ridgebots Robotics Team (ARC Competition).
+I’m a Software Engineering student at Ontario Tech University (OTU) and a Web Developer on the OTU Robotics Team (ARC Competition).
 I’m interested in building reliable, user-focused web applications and contributing to engineering teams through clean, well-structured code.

 💼 Experience & Projects: